After Dark

 Download one of the free Aurora alert apps to tell you when conditions might be right for a good show in the sky.

-The dancers might be relatively rare visitors, but next clear night, wrap up warm and head for a high spot - the viewpoint at Suidhe is ideal, or Abriachan Forest, or Culloden Battlefield.
+The dancers might be relatively rare visitors, but on a clear night, wrap up warm and head for a high spot - the viewpoint at Suidhe is ideal, or Abriachan Forest, or Culloden Battlefield.
 There, a whole of sky’s worth of constellations, meteor showers, planets and satellites will fill your eyes, and www.nasa.gov will alert you to when the International Space Station is passing by, if you sign up for notifications.

 Closer to the city, Culloden Battlefield is also home to the Highland Astronomical Society’s Observatory.
 Check out their website for details of public events and how to join.